wwu-trap/spmlauncher/README.md

             ├── v2.3
             └── v2.5
 Every toolbox needs a subdirectory in the toolbox-directory of the spm installation with the excact same name!
-Every spm installation needs a launch_command.txt with command to start the spm installation.
-It support the $SPM_DIR variable which resolves to the temp spm installation path.
+Every spm installation needs a launch.sh with command to start the spm installation.
+The launch.sh will be called with the tmpSpmDir as argument.
+The launch file should be executable.
+That means chmod 777 and #!/bin/bash in first line.